sc-voice/ms-dpd/README.md

 npm run test
 ```

+#### Design

 MS-DPD is a Javascript library built
 upon a condensed version of the
 [Digital Pali Dictionary (DPD)](https://digitalpalidictionary.github.io/titlepage.html).
 MS-DPD is multilingual by design:
-headwords can be translated into multiple contemporary languages.
+headwords can be translated into multiple languages
+using individual translation files dedicated to a single contemporary language.

 #### Condensed content